How do you have fun in your family?

 Take the plunge and give this a try.
 You will learn what works and get better each year.

-An astronomy hobby can begin with star gazing from your backyard using binoculars.
+An astronomy hobby can begin with star gazing from your backyard.
 Utilize maps and guidebooks from your local library to find constellations, stars, and galaxies.

 A great constellation app to use is the Skyview app.